-FARIBA BOGZARAN California Institute of Integral Studies, San Francisco, California
+FARIBA BOGZARAN California Institute of Integral Studies

-Having personally experienced numerous lucid dreams following incubation tasks centered around wanting to be in the presence of the Great Spirit, I realized that in every lucid dream I experienced the Divine differently.
-If I were looking for the Divine, my dream ego was actively searching, and usually found a Divine presence; however, if I let go of control, a Divine presence appeared to me.
-Since I didn't have any expectation as to the form of the Divine, the outcome of my experiences was often unexpected.
-Thus I became very curious how other people experienced the Great Spirit in their lucid dreams.
+Having personally experienced numerous lucid dreams following incubation tasks centered around wanting to be in the presence of the Divine, I realized that in every lucid dream I experienced the Divine differently.
+If I were looking for the Divine, my dream ego was actively searching, and usually found a Divine presence; however, if I let go of the control, a Divine presence appeared to me.
+Since I didn't have any expectation as to the form of the Divine, when I incubated the Divine in my lucid dreams, the outcome of my experiences were often unexpected.
+Thus I became very curious how other people experienced the Divine in their lucid dreams.

-I struggled with many different topics for a Master's thesis, but my heart was drawn to this one.
-Since I had to conduct an experimental study, I knew I would be facing many challenges and limitations.
-In view of my doubts about conducting such a project, I decided to incubate a dream to assist me.
-I prepared myself for a few days and waited.
+I struggled with many different topics when I had to choose a topic for my thesis, but my heart was drawn to this one.
+Since I had to conduct an experimental study, I knew I would be facing many challenges and limitations How could I objectify people's sacred experience of the Divine?
+Since I had many doubts about conducting such a project, I decided to incubate a dream to assist me.
+I prepared myself for a few days and waited for the right time.
+It happened to be a late morning nap.
 My incubation query was, "Should I do research about lucidity and the Divine?"

 The following is the account of my dream.